sebdau/azpstools/README.md

-this repository has moved to https://github.com/sebdau/azpstools
+This repository has moved to https://github.com/sebdau/azpstools